tnebooks/12th-chemistry/content.en/docs/chemical-kinetics/arrhenius-equation.md

 Where \( E_a \) is the activation energy.
 When a graph is plotted for \( \log k \) Vs \( \frac{1}{T} \) a straight line with a slope of -4000K is obtained.
 Calculate the activation energy.

 **Solution**

-Here is the text and mathematical steps extracted from image_ed7699.png:

-**Solution**